By Peter Jackson

 Heineken stayed in at £3m as one of the few.
 Now that the organisers, EPCR, have changed their policy, Heineken have been restored as sole sponsors but at £5.5m a year almost half the price they had been paying four years ago.

 The English domestic game has also suffered.
-Aviva extended their sponsorship of the last year at a reduced rate before being succeeded by another insurance company, Gallagher.
+Aviva extended their sponsorship of the Premiership last year at a reduced rate before being succeeded by another insurance company, Gallagher.

 He is not surprised at the decline.
-“This has nothing to do with Brexit,'' he said.
+“This has nothing to do with Brexit,” he said.
 “The world has changed.
 The market has changed in a big way accordingly and it probably affects rugby more than any other sports.

 “The objectives of sponsors are not necessarily about brand-awareness and exposure as they used to be.
 Most brands want more connectivity with their consumers.